Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

 DLR’s Market Performance

-The stock of Digital Realty Trust Inc. (DLR) has seen a -0.50% decrease in the past week, with a -6.82% drop in the past month, and a -2.83% fall in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 3.20% for DLR.
-The simple moving average for the last 20 days is -1.19% for DLR stock, with a simple moving average of -7.46% for the last 200 days.
+DLR’s stock has seen a -1.79% decrease for the week, with a -11.38% drop in the past month and a -3.77% fall in the past quarter.
+The volatility ratio for the week is 3.67%, and the volatility levels for the past 30 days are at 3.29% for Digital Realty Trust Inc. The simple moving average for the last 20 days is -4.66% for DLR stock, with a simple moving average of -11.20% for the last 200 days.

 Analysts’ Opinion of DLR